Skip to main content

 2. Open a web browser and navigate to the MCP Inspector UI.
 The default address is http://localhost:6274.

-3. In the MCP Inspector UI, enter the connection details for your Langflow project's MCP server:
+3. In the MCP Inspector UI, enter the connection details for your Langflow project's MCP server.
+The field values depend on your server's method of authentication.

 • Transport Type: Select STDIO.